elordahl/gh-webhook-listener/README.md

-gh-webhook-processor
+gh-webhook-listener
 ====================

-This application listens for GH webhooks, and processes them accordingly.
+This application listens for GitHub's webhooks, and will process the received payload accordingly.
+Currently, this means it will post commit information to the specified JIRA ticket.

 ### Starting the listener
 **Start server:** `sudo node server.js`